 where $\mathcal{D}_{[0, T]}$ denotes the joint distribution of the field after $t=0$.
 In this paper, we are interested in the evolution of PDEs at fixed coordinate system $\{\boldsymbol{x}_p\}_{p=1}^P \in \Omega$, which aligns with the settings in~\cite{DBLP:conf/iclr/LiKALBSA21, brandstetter2022message}.
 Consequently, the inputs and outputs of the solver $\mathcal{G}_{\theta}$ are solution values at $P$ grid points, i.e., each $u_t$ is represented by a $P$-dimensional vector $[u_t(\boldsymbol{x}_1), \cdots, u_t(\boldsymbol{x}_P)]$.

-{In practice, we use the deep neural network models~\cite{DBLP:conf/iclr/LiKALBSA21} to construct the mapping $\mathcal{G}_{\theta}$ and the trained network served as the MCNP Solver.} Unlike other supervised learning algorithms~\cite{DBLP:conf/iclr/LiKALBSA21, lu2021learning, brandstetter2022message}, MCNP Solver is trained in an unsupervised way, i.e., only utilizing the physics information provided by PDEs.
+In practice, we use neural networks~\cite{DBLP:conf/iclr/LiKALBSA21} to construct the mapping $\mathcal{G}_{\theta}$ and the trained model served as the MCNP Solver.
+Unlike other supervised learning algorithms~\cite{DBLP:conf/iclr/LiKALBSA21, lu2021learning, brandstetter2022message}, MCNP Solver is trained in an unsupervised way, i.e., only utilizing the physics information provided by PDEs.
 To this end, we consider training the solver via the relationship between $u_{t}$ and $u_{t+\Delta t}$ (where $0\leq t<t+\Delta t \leq T$) derived by the aforementioned probabilistic representation.
-Considering Eq.~\ref{eq:proba_rep_u}, an expected neural PDE solver $\mathcal{G}_{\theta}$ should satisfy the following equation at each $\boldsymbol{x}_p$:
+Considering Eq.~\ref{eq:proba_rep_u}, the optimal parameter $\theta^*$ for the neural PDE solver $\mathcal{G}_{\theta}$ should satisfy the following equation at each $\boldsymbol{x}_p$ after optimization:

 where $\boldsymbol{\xi}_{p,s} (s\in[t,t+\Delta t]$) is the inverse version of stochastic process in Eq.~\ref{eq:bsde} as follows: